President of Angola

 The president of Angola (Presidente de Angola) is both head of state and head of government in Angola.
 According to the constitution adopted in 2010, the post of prime minister is abolished; executive authority belongs to the president who has also a degree of legislative power, as he can govern by decree.

 The position of president dates from Angola's independence from Portugal.
 Agostinho Neto obtained the position when his People's Movement for the Liberation of Angola (MPLA) won control of the country from the Portuguese.
 When Neto died in 1979, José Eduardo dos Santos succeeded him.

 Under Dos Santos' leadership, Angola became a multi-party state, although it remained controlled by him.
 The election held in 1992 reelected Dos Santos with 49% of the votes.
 His opponent, Jonas Savimbi of the National Union for Total Independence of Angola (UNITA) party, claimed that the election was fraudulent.

-The office of the president is limited to two five-year terms.
+As of 2025, there is a two-term limit for the president in the Constitution of Angola.
+The term limit has been met for the first time in 2022, when President Lourenço was re-elected.

-The Angolan president is elected by double simultaneous first-past-the-post voting for the same five-year term as the assembly, renewable once.
+Per the current constitution enacted in 2010, the Angolan president is elected by double simultaneous first-past-the-post voting for a five-year term by the National Assembly, renewable once.
 Each participating party nominates a candidate as top of its list, who must be clearly identified on the ballot paper.
-The top candidate of the party gathering the most votes is elected President in accordance with the 2010 Constitution The new constitution limits a president to serving two terms, although it does not count the terms served to date, and abolishes the post of prime minister, instead introducing the post of vice-president.
+The candidate of the party gathering the most votes is elected president.
+The new constitution limits a president to serving two terms, although it does not count the terms already served at the date of entry into force of the constitution, and abolishes the post of prime minister, instead introducing the post of vice-president.

 João Lourenço is the current incumbent.
-He ascended to power on 26 September 2017.
+He assumed office on 26 September 2017.